Jacorb90/Prestige-Tree/docs/layer-features.md

 - type: Determines which prestige formula you use.
-    "normal": The amount of currency you gain is independent of its current amount (like Prestige). formula before bonuses is based on `baseResource^exponent` "static: The cost is dependent on your total after reset. formula before bonuses is based on `base^(x^exponent)`
+    "normal": The amount of currency you gain is independent of its current amount (like Prestige). formula before bonuses is based on `baseResource^exponent` "static": The cost is dependent on your total after reset. formula before bonuses is based on `base^(x^exponent)` "custom": You can define everything, from the calculations to the text on the button, yourself.
+(See more at the bottom)

 - exponent: Used as described above.